-

 Do not install CO alarms within 3 metres of doors or windows, above radiators, or immediately close to anything that gives off steam or fumes like a cooker or shower room.
 Similarly, it is not recommended to install detectors in dusty areas such as workshops or garages.
 For more information, please check the manufacturer's instructions for your alarms.

 The Building Regulations Approved Document J covers combustion appliances and fuel storage systems and Requirement J3 states that, where a fixed combustion appliance is provided, appropriate provision shall be made to detect and give warning of the release of CO.
-This only applies to new or replacement fixed combustion appliances, meaning those which are permanently installed and not designed to be moved during their lifetime.
+The carbon monoxide alarm should be "powered by a battery designed to operate for the working life of the alarm" or be mains-powered (hardwired, not plug-in) but is only required for new or replacement fixed combustion appliances, meaning those which are permanently installed and not designed to be moved during their lifetime.
 Specific guidance for the installation of carbon monoxide alarms is stated in relation to all solid fuel appliances, gas appliances excluding those used solely for cooking, and all oil appliances.
 At the time of writing, these can be found in clauses 2.34 to 2.36, 3.43 to 3.45, and 4.30 to 4.32, respectively for each fuel type.

 However, any and all materials can give off CO when burning, including gas cookers.
 Carbon monoxide can also spread from neighbouring properties or outside sources such as vehicle fumes.
 Because of this, Safelincs strongly recommends the installation of carbon monoxide detectors in every home, and also at head-height in bedrooms to protect occupants while sleeping.